 Travel can increase your chances of getting COVID-19.
 Staying home is still the best way to protect yourself from COVID-19.
 Stay home if you are sick or if you have been around someone with COVID-19 within the past 14 days.
 For more information on traveling review the CDC’s travel guidance.

-- Are you or someone you live with at higher risk for COVID-19?
+Are you or someone you live with at a higher risk for COVID-19?

 - Avoid touching surfaces and your face

 - Practice hand hygiene by washing your hands or using hand sanitizer with 60% alcohol after you arrive at your destination

 - Travelers should monitor their health and limit interactions with others for 14 days after returning from travel.

 If you are traveling internationally, check your destinations Office of Foreign Affairs or Ministry of Health, or the US Department of State, Bureau of Consular Affairs, Country Information page for entry requirements and restrictions for arriving travelers, such as mandatory testing or quarantine Review the CDC guidance for Returning From International Travel.

 Local policies at your destination may require you to be tested for COVID-19 before you are allowed to enter the country.
 If you test positive on arrival, you may be required to isolate for a certain amount of time.
 This may even prevent you from returning to the United States, as scheduled.